Simplicity of right-angled Hecke C$^\ast$-algebras: Introduction

 (Iwahori) Hecke algebras are deformations of the group algebra of Coxeter groups depending on a deformation (multi-)parameter $q$.
 They can be viewed as an abstraction of certain endomorphism rings which naturally appear in the representation theory of finite groups of Lie type \cite{Bourbaki} and are particularly well studied in the case of spherical and affine Coxeter groups (see \cite{IwahoriMatsumoto}, \cite{KL2}, \cite{Bernstein}, \cite{KL}).
 For other Coxeter groups they appear in the context of buildings and Kac-Moody groups acting on them \cite{Remy}.

-Hecke algebras of a given Coxeter system $(W,S)$ can naturally be represented on the Hilbert space $\ell^{2}(W)$ of square-summable functions on $W$.
+Hecke algebras of a given Coxeter system $(W,S)$ can be naturally represented on the Hilbert space $\ell^{2}(W)$ of square-summable functions on $W$.
 They complete to C$^{\ast}$-algebras $C_{r,q}^{\ast}(W)$ and von Neumann algebras $\mathcal{N}_{q}(W)$.
-The study of these operator algebras gave insight in the cohomology of associated buildings and its $\ell^2$-Betti numbers (see \cite{Bernstein}, \cite{Dymara}, \cite{Dymara2}) and they are related to Dykema's interpolated free group factors, which play an important role in the treatment of the infamous free factor problem (see \cite{Dykema}, \cite{Radulescu}, \cite{Gar}).
+The study of these operator algebras gave insight in the cohomology of associated buildings and its $\ell^2$-Betti numbers (see \cite{Dymara}, \cite{Dymara2}) and they are related to Dykema's interpolated free group factors, which play an important role in the treatment of the infamous free factor problem (see \cite{Dykema}, \cite{Radulescu}, \cite{Gar}).
 Much earlier Hecke operator algebras of spherical and affine type Coxeter systems have been studied in \cite{Matsumoto}.

 Despite their ubiquitousness, until now Hecke operator algebras are well understood only in the case of spherical and affine type Coxeter groups.
-In particular, the natural question for a characterization of the simplicity (i.e. triviality of the ideal structure) of $C_{r,q}^{\ast}(W)$ and the factoriality (i.e. triviality of the center) of $\mathcal{N}_{q}(W)$ is wide open.
+In particular, the natural question for a characterization of the simplicity (i.e. triviality of the ideal structure) and the trace-uniqueness of $C_{r,q}^{\ast}(W)$ and the factoriality (i.e. triviality of the center) of $\mathcal{N}_{q}(W)$ is wide open.
 Recently, the investigation of right-angled Hecke C$^{\ast}$-algebras and right-angled Hecke-von Neumann algebras made some progress.
 In \cite{Gar} Garncarek characterized the factoriality of single-parameter Hecke-von Neumann algebras.
 Complementing his ideas with a new combinatorial approach, the result was later extended to the multi-parameter case by Raum and Skalski \cite{Raum}.
 In \cite{Mario} Caspers, Larsen and the author studied the C$^{\ast}$-algebraic setting and proved, using classical averaging techniques, simplicity and trace-uniqueness results for right-angled Hecke C$^{\ast}$-algebras and certain ranges of deformation parameters $q$.
+As remarked in \cite[Subsection 5.4]{Mario}, Dykema's results on free products of finite dimensional abelian C$^{\ast}$-algebras in \cite{Dykema2} imply a complete description of the ideal structure and the trace-uniqueness of Hecke C$^{\ast}$-algebras of free products of right-angled abelian Coxeter groups.
 It is further known that the reduced group C$^{\ast}$-algebra of an irreducible Coxeter system is simple if and only if the corresponding Coxeter system is of non-affine type (see \cite{Fe}, \cite{DeLaHarpe}, \cite{Cornulier}).
 Other relevant references treating non-affine Hecke operator algebras are \cite{Caspers}, \cite{CSW}, \cite{Raum2}.